straiforos/infrastructure/GITEA_ACTIONS_SETUP.md

    - Copy the contents of the workflow from the [main.yml](.gitea/workflows/main.yml) file.

 2. **Set Up Secrets**:
-   You need to set up the following secrets in your Gitea repository:
+   You need to set up the following secret in your Gitea repository:
-   - `MAVEN_REPO_URL`: The URL of your Maven repository
-   - `MAVEN_REPO_USERNAME`: The username for authenticating with the Maven repository
-   - `MAVEN_REPO_PASSWORD`: The password for authenticating with the Maven repository
+   - `PACKAGE_TOKEN`: The token for authenticating with the Maven repository

-   To set up secrets:
+   To set up the secret:
    1. Go to your repository settings in Gitea.
    2. Navigate to "Secrets" or "Environment Variables" section.
-   3. Add each secret with its corresponding value.
+   3. Add the secret with its corresponding value.

 3. **Verify Java Version**:
    - The workflow uses Java 11 (openjdk-11).
 If you need a different version, modify the container image in the `main.yml` file.